Get started

 “Chargeback” is a word any business doesn’t want to hear.
 Of course, chargeback is a necessary mechanism of the banking industry, but a large number of chargebacks can lead to devastating revenue losses and operational disruptions.
+Additionally, merchants face considerable financial burdens from chargebacks, including both the cost of refunding purchases and the associated fees.
+These fees can significantly add to the overall cost of chargebacks, often exceeding the value of the original transaction, thereby stressing the impact on the merchant’s bottom line.
 In today’s article, Genome’s team will explain how chargebacks occur and what the implications are for companies.

 What is a chargeback?